To access Sakai, go to the Sakai portal page.

 - Worksite Setup: Create and manage sites

-- Students should use their Odin login name and password.
+- Students and faculty should use their username@hmc and LDAP password.

 Faculty who are new to using a course management system may want to start with just a few of the tools that Sakai offers.
 Which tools you should use will depend on your interests.
 CIS recommens you choose about four of the following tools to get started with Sakai.
 CIS recommends the following tools for faculty getting started with Sakai:

 - Resources: A tool for easily distributing files to the participants in your site.
 Faculty can upload image files and documents files, including PDF, Word, Excel, and Powerpoint, among others.
 Faculty can also post URLs and create simple web pages.

 - Drop Box: Whereas the Resources tool is for faculty to distribute documents to all of the students in their course, the Drop Box tool is intended for private sharing of documents between faculty and students.
 For example, students can upload papers for comment or grading and faculty can then share their comments with the student.

 - Schedule: Post important dates to a course calendar.
 Keep separate calendars for each course.
 Each user also has their own workspace where they can keep a personal calendar.